 Utkala Dibasa, also known as Odisha Day is celebrated on April 1 in Orissa in memory of the formation of the state as a separate province on April 1, 1936.
 It is a celebration time for the Odia-speaking community in India and abroad.

 In 1936, Odia was the first language around which a state was formed.
 However, even after 86 years, it is not the language of the state administration and judiciary.
 It is not even a medium of instruction in schools and colleges.

 The scenario is pathetic.
-At the primary level, there are teachers for English, Sanskrit, Hindi, Telugu and even Bengali, but no specific teacher for Odia.
-At the graduate and post-graduate level, there is not a single post for professor teaching the language in the state-run colleges.
+At the primary level, there are teachers for English, Sanskrit, Hindi, Telugu, and even Bengali, but no specific teacher for Odia.
+At the graduate and post-graduate levels, there is not a single post for a professor teaching the language in state-run colleges.

 Utkala Gaurav Madhusudan Das, Utkalamani Gopabandhu Das, Maharaja Shri Ramachandra Bhanjadeo, Maharaja Shri Krushna Chandra Gajapati, Raja Baikunthanath Dey, Fakir Mohan Senapati, Gangadhar Meher, and Gourishankar Ray were among those who fought for the political identity of the state.

 The revolution started with the formation of Utkal Sammilani – a social organisation started by Utkal Gourav Madhusudan in 1903 – aimed at preserving the culture and language of Odisha.
 The idea to start the revolution emerged with the lost political identity of the state in 1568 after the defeat and death of the last Hindu king of the region Gajapati Mukunda Dev.